Pumpkin Fluff Dip is a tasty dessert dip made with Cool Whip, vanilla pudding, pumpkin puree, and pumpkin pie spice.

 Store leftovers in an airtight container in the fridge for up to 4 days.

-Recipe FAQ
+Pumpkin Fluff Dip Recipe FAQ

 Pumpkin dip pairs well with apple slices, Nilla wafers, pretzels, ginger snaps, or graham crackers for dipping.
+Or try the fluffy dip with your favorite cookies– you really can’t go wrong!

-I have never had enough leftover to try freezing the dip myself.
+I have never had enough leftover dip to try freezing the dip myself.
 While you technically could freeze the dip the texture may change and not be as smooth and creamy.
 For best results I would enjoy within the 4 days it can be refrigerated.

-Sure, you can substitute the canned pumpkin with the same amount of fresh pumpkin puree
+Sure, you can substitute the canned pumpkin with the same amount of fresh pumpkin puree.

-More Pumpkin Dessert Recipes
+More Pumpkin Recipes

 Pumpkin Fluff Dip

-- 1 cup canned pumpkin puree
+• 1 cup canned pumpkin puree

-- 1 3.4 ounce box instant vanilla pudding
+• 3.4 ounces instant vanilla pudding mix

-- ¼ cup milk
+• ¼ cup milk

-- 2 teaspoons pumpkin pie spice
+• 2 teaspoons pumpkin pie spice

 Instructions

-- Place pumpkin puree, pudding mix, milk, and pumpkin spice in a large mixing bowl and stir until smooth.
+• Place pumpkin puree, pudding mix, milk, and pumpkin spice in a large mixing bowl and stir until smooth.

-- Fold in Cool Whip.
+• Fold in Cool Whip.

-- Chill in the refrigerator for at least one hour before serving.
+• Chill in the refrigerator for at least one hour before serving.
 Serve with graham crackers, vanilla wafers, or fruit for dipping.

 Notes